 Earning a driver's license expressed a significant rite of passage into adulthood.
 As such, asking your senior to relinquish the car keys for safety sake can feel like a major blow to their independence.
 Instead of allowing your loved one to continue driving, however, it may be time to have the difficult conversation about receiving assistance to get to and from appointments and errands.

 8. Unsteady Mobility

 Body weakness, poor eyesight, imbalance, medications, vitamin D deficiency, and household hazards can all contribute to your senior falling.
-In fact, the CDC reports that 3 million older adults are hospitalized each year as a result of falling, most resulting in hip fractures or brain injuries.
+In fact, 3 million older adults are hospitalized each year as a result of falling, most resulting in hip fractures or brain injuries.
 Help ensure that your senior’s home is safe from potential hazards and seek equipment and aids as needed to help them maintain their balance while walking.